 4. Stay focused on what’s important

 With any task or activity that you do, ask yourself this question: Does this contribute to my business?
 Does it help me achieve my goals?
 If the answer is yes, it is something worth doing.
 If the answer is no, then you probably shouldn’t do it.
-If you are a designer and you are reading a blog on the latest design trends, it is something that will improve your skills and make you better at what you do, but if you sell financial products to bankers, then reading a blog on the latest design trends is probably not going to contribute to your success.
+Let’s say you are a designer reading a blog on the latest design trends, it is something that will improve your skills and make you better at what you do, but if you sell financial products to bankers, then reading a blog on the latest design trends is probably not going to contribute to your success.

 5. Use templates